iot-onboarding/rabble/draft-grayson-radext-rabble-01.md

-The NAS/BLE Host generates a RADIUS Access-Request message using the prand from the RPA as the User-Name attribute and the hash from the RPA to generate the TLV-Type "Hashed-Password.Hmac-Sha256-128-Password".
+The NAS/BLE Host generates a RADIUS Access-Request message using the prand from the RPA as the User-Name attribute and the hash from the RPA to generate the TLV-Type Hashed-Password.Hmac-Sha256-128-Password.
 The NAS-Port-Type is set to "Wireless - Bluetooth Low Energy".

-On receiving the RADIUS Access-Request message, the RADIUS Server uses the keying material exposed by the BLE Home Central Host and attempts to resolve the User-Name and the TLV-Type "Hashed-Password.Hmac-Sha256-128-Password" to a known BLE Identity Address (IA).
-If the RADIUS Server cannot resolve the User-Name and TLV-Type "Hashed-Password.Hmac-Sha256-128-Password" to a known BLE Identity Address, the RADIUS server MUST reject the Access-Request.
+On receiving the RADIUS Access-Request message, the RADIUS Server uses the keying material exposed by the BLE Home Central Host and attempts to resolve the User-Name and the TLV-Type Hashed-Password.Hmac-Sha256-128-Password to a known BLE Identity Address (IA).
+If the RADIUS Server cannot resolve the User-Name and TLV-Type Hashed-Password.Hmac-Sha256-128-Password to a known BLE Identity Address, the RADIUS server MUST reject the Access-Request.

-If the RADIUS Server resolves the User-Name and TLV-Type "Hashed-Password.Hmac-Sha256-128-Password" to a known BLE Identity Address, and the BLE Identity Address is authorized to access via the BLE Visited Host, the RADIUS server recovers the session specific keying material exposed by the
+If the RADIUS Server resolves the User-Name and TLV-Type Hashed-Password.Hmac-Sha256-128-Password to a known BLE Identity Address, and the BLE Identity Address is authorized to access via the BLE Visited Host, the RADIUS server recovers the session specific keying material exposed by the
 BLE Home Central Host.

-(Editor's note - update if/when ncoding switched to TLV) If the BLE Peripheral is not connectable or connections are not authorized, the RADIUS server encodes the Peripheral Identity Address and the Peripheral Identity Resolving Key in the BLE-Keying-Material attribute and sets the KM Type to 0.
+If the BLE Peripheral is not connectable or connections are not authorized, the RADIUS server signals the Peripheral Identity Address in the TLV-type BLE-Keying-Material.Peripheral-IA, sets the value of TLV-Type BLE-Keying-Material.KM-Type to 0 and encodes the Peripheral Identity Resolving Key in the TLV-Type BLE-Keying-Material.KM-Data.
-If the BLE Peripheral is connectable and connections are authorized via the BLE Visited Host, the RADIUS server additionally includes the Central Identity Address and the Long Term Key in the BLE-Keying-Material attribute and sets the KM Type to 1.
-Finally, if the BLE Peripheral is connectable and connections are authorized via the BLE Visited Host and the security database indicates that the BLE Home Central Host operates using Bluetooth privacy, then the RADIUS server additionally includes the Central Identity Resolving Key in the BLE-Keying-Material attribute and sets the KM Type to 2.
+If the BLE Peripheral is connectable and connections are authorized via the BLE Visited Host, the RADIUS server additionally includes the Central Identity Address in the TLV-type BLE-Keying-Material.Central-IA, sets the value of TLV-Type BLE-Keying-Material.KM-Type to 1 and encodes the Peripheral Identity Resolving Key and the 16-octet Long Term Key in the TLV-Type BLE-Keying-Material.KM-Data.
+Finally, if the BLE Peripheral is connectable and connections are authorized via the BLE Visited Host and the security database indicates that the BLE Home Central Host operates using Bluetooth privacy, then the RADIUS server sets the value of TLV-Type BLE-Keying-Material.KM-Type to 2 and encodes the Peripheral Identity Resolving Key, the 16-octet Long Term Key and the 16-octet Central Identity Resolving Key in the TLV-Type BLE-Keying-Material.KM-Data.

 The RADIUS Server SHOULD include the MQTT-Broker-URI attribute and MAY include the MQTT-Token attribute by which an MQTT client associated with the BLE Visited Host can establish an MQTT connection with a Home MQTT Broker